The Top 10 Worst and Fake Forex Brokers in South Africa have been revealed. We have rated and reviewed the worst Forex Brokers to avoid!

 Our Findings

-Many users and watchdog organizations mark BForex as a probable scam, as it is not regulated by any serious financial authority, there have been lots of complaints regarding the impossibility of withdrawing money from clients, and its marketing is very misleading.
+Many users and watchdog organizations mark BForex as a probable scam, as it is not regulated by any serious financial authority.

 9. Apex Trader